CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

-# SD Desktop (Sensitive Data Desktop)
+# Analyse and compute with Sensitive Data Desktop

-SD Desktop allows you to analyze sensitive data from your web browser securely.
+Senstive Data (SD) Desktop allows you to analyze sensitive data from your web browser securely.
 With this user interface, you can easily manage (start, use, delete) a virtual computer (here called Desktop, technically defined as a virtual machine).
 No previous knowledge or expertise is required to use the service.
 In addition, SD Desktop provides a secure workspace for collaborative research projects.

 In the following user guide, you can learn how to: